-To make your current images accessible to the new model we have to migrate them to content addressable storage.
+To make your current images accessible to the new model we need to migrate them to content addressable storage.
 This means calculating the secure checksums for your current data.

-All your current images, tags and containers are automatically migrated to the new foundation the first time you start Docker Engine 1.10.
-Before loading your container, the daemon will calculate all needed checksums for your current data, and after it has completed, all your images and tags will have brand new secure IDs.
+All your current images, tags, and containers are automatically migrated to the new foundation the first time you start Docker Engine 1.10.
+Before loading your container, the daemon calculates all needed checksums for your current data, and after it has completed, all your images and tags have brand new secure IDs.

 While this is simple operation, calculating SHA256 checksums for your files can take time if you have lots of image data.
 On average you should assume that migrator can process data at a speed of 100MB/s.
 During this time your Docker daemon won’t be ready to respond to requests.

-If you can accept this one time hit, then upgrading Docker Engine and restarting the daemon will transparently migrate your images.
+If you can accept this one time hit, then upgrading Docker Engine and restarting the daemon transparently migrates your images.
 However, if you want to minimize the daemon’s downtime, a migration utility can be run while your old daemon is still running.

-This tool will find all your current images and calculate the checksums for them.
-After you upgrade and restart the daemon, the checksum data of the migrated images will already exist, freeing the daemon from that computation work.
-If new images appeared between the migration and the upgrade, those will be processed at time of upgrade to 1.10.
+This tool finds all your current images and calculate the checksums for them.
+After you upgrade and restart the daemon, the checksum data of the migrated images already exist, freeing the daemon from that computation work.
+If new images appeared between the migration and the upgrade, those are processed at time of upgrade to 1.10.